Singelringen - The First Single Ring for Men and Women

 Author, “With or Without a Man: Single Women Taking Control of Their Lives”

-Kimberly Webb & Susan Johnston
+Kimberly Webb and Susan Johnston

 Authors, “Princess Bubble”